bitfireAT/webdav-push/content.md

 **(This document is in work and has not been submitted yet.)**

-This document, below referred to as _WebDAV-Push_, provides a way for compliant WebDAV servers to send notifications about updated collections to subscribed clients over suitable push transports.

 WebDAV-Push is intended as an additional tool to notify clients about updates in near time so that clients can refresh their views, perform synchronization etc.

 A client SHOULD NOT rely solely on WebDAV-Push, so it should also perform regular polling like when WebDAV-Push is not available.
 However if WebDAV-Push is available, the polling frequency can be significantly reduced.

 Typical use cases: